Assistant Professor, Medieval & Renaissance History & Theory

 Her research engages with questions of compositional process, text-music dynamics, and musical borrowing, citation, and re-use.
 It explores interactions between oral and written cultures, and sacred and secular spheres, and is fundamentally interdisciplinary, encompassing aspects of liturgy, exegesis, paleography, and codicology.

 Born in Belfast, Northern Ireland, in 1985, Catherine took her undergraduate and masters degrees at Oxford, completing a Ph.D. at Cambridge in 2011.
-Since October 2010 she has held a postdoctoral position as a Junior Research Fellow at The Queen’s College, Oxford.
+From 2010-2013 she held a postdoctoral position as a Junior Research Fellow at The Queen’s College, Oxford.